team-charls/netpbm-wic-codec/default.ruleset.md

 - C26446: Prefer to use gsl::at() instead of unchecked subscript operator.
 **Rationale**: gsl:at() cannot be used as gsl project is by design not included.
 MSVC STL in debug mode already checks access.

+- C26459: You called an STL function 'std::copy_n with pointer.
+Consider wrapping your range in a gsl::span and pass as a span iterator (stl.1).
+**Rationale**: gsl::span is not available.

 - C26466: Don't use static_cast downcasts.
 A cast from a polymorphic type should use dynamic_cast.
 **Rationale**: not using RTTI to support dynamic_cast.